10 Unforgettable Celeb Diets Through the Years

-Kate Middleton took a cue from the French and slimmed down for the Royal Wedding with
+Kate Middleton took a cue from the French and slimmed down for the Royal Wedding with The Dukan Diet

 .
 After an initial kick start of straight protein and vegetables, the regimen is broken into three phases that get less strict week by week, with variations depending on how many pounds you’re trying to shed.